|Nutrition Facts (per serving)|

 3 to 4 tablespoons mayonnaise

-- Put the eggs in a saucepan and cover with cold water.
-Place the pan over high heat and bring the water to a boil.
+Put the eggs in a saucepan and cover with cold water.
+Place the pan over high heat on the stove and bring the water to a boil.
 Remove the pan from the heat, place a lid on the pan, and let the eggs stand for about 15 minutes.
 Remove the lid and run cold water over the eggs until they are cool enough to handle.

 While the eggs are still slightly warm, peel them.
 Tap the ends on the countertop to crack and then roll them gently to crack all over.
 Start peeling at the wide end.

-- Put the eggs in a medium bowl and chop well.
+Put the eggs in a medium-sized bowl and chop well.

-- Blend the chopped eggs with the chopped celery and green onion, if using.
+Blend the chopped eggs with the chopped celery and green onion, if using.
 Add 2 tablespoons of mayonnaise and blend well.
 Add more mayonnaise, as needed to moisten and to suit your preferences.
 Stir in salt and freshly ground black pepper to taste.